 “Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime” (Proverb).
 In many impoverished countries, poor diets and insufficient protein can cause a variety of health and learning problems and is a major factor in perpetuating poverty.
-Haiti, in particular, is struggling due to lakes that have been depleted by generations of fishermen, so Operation Blessing’s Fish Farm and Hatchery was created to provide a source of nutritious food, educate Haitians about fish farming, generate jobs and develop new industries such as ornamental fish.
+Haiti, in particular, is struggling due to lakes that have been depleted by generations of fishermen, so Operation Blessing’s Fish Farm and Hatchery was created.
+This aquaculture project provides a source of nutritious food, educates Haitians about fish farming, generates jobs and develops new industries such as ornamental fish.

 Why fish farms?

 The nation of Haiti has been crippled by disasters, creating a food security crisis.
 They need jobs to strengthen the economy and sustainable solutions to increase food security for the population.
 Operation Blessing is responding to that need through aquaculture—specifically, the farming of tilapia—which is providing jobs and food to hurting families across the nation.
 At OBI’s Fish Farm & Hatchery, protein-rich tilapia are being raised to help feed children at Zanmi Beni Children’s Home as well as nearby orphanages, schools and hospitals, while the tilapia hatchery is producing fingerlings (baby fish) that are then planted in ponds and reservoirs all over Haiti to help replenish the fish stock.